-#IsThereEnough is here is for one reason, to drive an inclusion conversation that helps make the world actually work for 100% of humanity, a framed mathematical goal of R. Buckminster Fuller.
+#IsThereEnough is here to drive an inclusion conversation that helps make the world actually work for 100% of humanity, a framed mathematical goal of R. Buckminster Fuller.

 Throughout 70,000 years of human history, we have been limited in survival to those that could access and utilize the resources that survival was based on.
 Those resources, we were told, were limited.
 In fact, they were scarce.
 We are still economically governed by those ideas.
 There are no economics textbooks, in any language, that suggest otherwise.
 Economics has always been said to be based on distributing a limited pie, on scarce, or some might say, “scare”, resources.

-The problem is that economic theory is just that, theory, and time has caught up with it and exposed it for what it is, There are no examples in human history that demonstrate scarcity as a pre condition of economics.
+The problem is that economic theory is just that, theory.
+There are no examples in human history that demonstrate scarcity as a pre condition of economics.
 We have never run out of any resource, in all of human history, before we replaced it with something else.
-We have never found any example of a migration of people, by refugee, war, or voluntary movement, that has caused a destination country to economically suffer.
+We also have never found any example of a migration of people, by refugee, war, or voluntary movement, that has caused a destination country to economically suffer.
 In fact, just the opposite is true.
 They have thrived.
 Is there scarcity in the world?
-Sure.
-Is it a precondition of life?
+Sure, but is it a precondition of life on earth ?

 Scarcity exists, but not because we lack resources, or because we have ‘too many people’.
 In fact, it is just the opposite.
-It is because we lack agreement and that takes more people willing to learn how.
-What creates survival is wealth, which does not just mean money.
-Money only stores it.
-Wealth, changes in real wealth, vast improvements in wealth, such as have taken place in the last 100 years in India, saving 100’s of millions of lives, takes place by agreement, something humans are not very good at yet.
+It is because we lack agreement.
+Instead of working on 100%, we are focused on who is to be included.
+What creates survival is wealth, which is much more than money.
+Money only stores wealth.
+Changes in real wealth, such as have taken place in the last 100 years in India, or the last 25 years in Bangladesh, saving 100’s of millions of lives, haven take place by agreement, something humans are not very good at yet.
 We are very good at war.